Fox's Pizza Den

 Fox's Pizza Den is a pizzeria chain based in Murrysville, Pennsylvania, United States.

 History

-It was founded in 1971 by Jim Fox in Pitcairn, Pennsylvania, and currently has more than 200 locations in 25 U.S. states, all franchise-owned.
+Fox's Pizza Den was founded in 1971 by Jim Fox in Pitcairn, Pennsylvania; currently, the company has more than 200 locations in 25 U.S. states, all franchise-owned.

 Fox's Pizza Den has been consistently ranked among the Top 25 pizza chains in the world.
-The Small Business Administration named Jim Fox as one of the country's top entrepreneurs during National Small Business Week, May 5–11, 2002.
+The Small Business Administration recognized Jim Fox during the National Small Business Week from May 5–11, 2002.